German-Swedish skirmishes in Lapland: Vassijaure incident

 On the 20th of May 1940, a German Dornier Do 26 had made an incursion into Swedish airspace.
 The plane's objective was to reach Narvik to join its companions fighting in the Battle of Narvik.
-The Dornier Do 26 flew over the Vassijaure train station where a small Swedish force and the armored train Kiruna were stationed.
+The Dornier Do 26 flew over the Vassijaure railway station where a small Swedish force and the armored train Kiruna were stationed.
 The station was located 7 kilometers deep into Sweden.
 The commander of the Kiruna, Bo Furugård, fired warning shots toward the German plane.
 However, the German gunner responded by attacking the Swedish garrison.
 The conscript soldier Sven Sjöberg was collecting mail and was caught in the crossfire; he was shot in his upper body in front of a crowd of 50 civilians.
 The German plane would shortly thereafter leave the area.
 Sven Sjöberg would die due to his injuries while at the hospital in Kiruna 3 hours later.
 Bo Furugård recounts the event:

 "After I, together with the train driver, had taken cover behind the anti-aircraft vehicle, I turned around to see if the others were alright.
 On the train tracks, right where I just stood, lay the soldier who had been to my right.
 He laid on his back.
 I did not realize that he had been hit, but thought that he had fallen and hurt himself, which is why he would have remained on his back.
 I ran out of cover to get him to safety, and then I noticed that he was unconscious.
 When I saw that he had a hard time breathing, I untied his uniform where I found a bullet wound on the right side of his chest.
 Meanwhile, the firefight had ceased and the plane headed towards the border.
 There was a waiting room in the train station.
 I called over a couple of soldiers to carry the wounded there.
 While we were occupied with this, a train had rolled into the station.
 The soldier was now instead carried onboard the train to second class.
 I thought that the train should travel back 6 kilometers towards the border where the closest medic was - the battalion medic at the ski battalion.
 However, the train driver refused as he was not meant to drive the train during an air raid warning.
 But he was willing to break the protocol, considering the severity of the situation, if he received a written order to do so from me.
 I found it to be easier to send the armored train to the border, while the medic was notified over the phone.
 A couple of minutes later, the medic arrived.
 He stated that the soldier was in critical condition and should be as soon as possible transported to the hospital in Kiruna."